 Pine Grove Community Services District

-Special districts, a form of local government, are created by communities to meet specific service needs, such as water delivery, public safety, health care, parks and recreation, sewer and waste management, and natural resource and open space preservation.
+Special districts, a form of local government, are created by communities to meet specific service needs, such as water delivery.

-Funding for services provided by special districts comes from local property taxes and fees charged to customers for services.
+Funding for services provided by special districts comes from local property taxes and fees charged to customers for water provided by the District.

 Special districts are independent of the state, county, and city/town governments and have their own elected boards.
 Special Districts allow residents to have local community members advocating on their behalf.
 There are more than two thousand special districts in California.